ibm-cloud-docs/billing-usage/billing-faq.md

 Feature codes add extra capabilities to Lite accounts and are typically provided for educational initiatives or special events.
 To redeem your code, go to the [Account settings](https://{DomainName}/account/settings) page in the console, and click **Apply code**.

+You might be looking for information about promo codes and subscription codes, which are available for certain account types.
+For more information, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes) and [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).

 ## Is there a monthly minimum amount required for Subscription accounts?
 {: #subs-minimum}
 {: faq}